12afaelPereira/picTest/README.md

 # picTest

-Repo created for upload pictures to import in another application.
+Repo created to upload pictures to import in another application.